SESYNC-ci/basic-Python-lesson/docs/_slides_pmd/flow.md

 ## Flow Control

-The syntax for "if ... then" tests and for-loops involves plain English and few special characters---you will easilly ingest it.
+The syntax for "if ... then" tests and for-loops involves plain English and few special characters---you will easily ingest it.
 Whitespace actually serves as the most important special character, although you may not think of it that way, and that is our main motivation for looking at flow control.